 Agri-environmental indicator - consumption of pesticides

-The group "fungicides and bactericides" was the most sold group of pesticides in the EU in 2016.
+The group 'Fungicides and bactericides' was the most sold group of pesticides in the EU in 2017.

 This article provides a fact sheet of the European Union (EU) agri-environmental indicator consumption of pesticides.
 It consists of an overview of recent data, complemented by information on definitions, measurement methods and context needed to interpret them correctly.
 The consumption of pesticides article is part of a set of similar fact sheets providing a complete picture of the state of the agri-environmental indicators in the EU.

-For the purpose of this article, the term "pesticides" refers to the plant protection product and covers the following categories:
+For the purpose of this article, the term 'pesticides' refers to the plant protection products and covers the following categories:

 - 'Fungicides and bactericides',

 - 'Herbicides, haulm destructors and moss killers',